How often should you clean faucet aerator?

 If you suffer from low water pressure, installing an aerator often solves the issue.
 Higher pressure builds up behind the aerator, creating a steadier stream.
 This characteristic makes aerators a smart addition for homeowners living in homes with older plumbing or inconsistent water supply.

-See also What is a self centering toaster?
+See also What speed is best on KitchenAid?

 Will white vinegar clean a faucet aerator?